turbot/steampipe-plugin-aws/docs/tables/aws_workspaces_directory.md

   directory_id = 'd-96676995ea';
 ```

-### List the directories that have Switch Running Mode enabled
+### List the directories that have 'SwitchRunningMode' enabled

 ```sql
 select